Selemani Ndikumana

-Selemani Yamin Ndikumana (born 18 March 1987) is a Burundian footballer who plays for KMC in Tanzania.
+Selemani Yamin Ndikumana (born 18 March 1987) is a Burundian professional footballer who plays as a forward for KMC in Tanzania.

-Career
+Club career

-The striker began his career with AS Inter Star and in 2006 joined Tanzanian Premier League club Simba SC.
+Ndikumana began his career with AS Inter Star and in 2006 joined Tanzanian Premier League club Simba SC.
 He moved in January 2008 to Norwegian side Molde FK.
 On 8 December 2008, he signed a one-and-a-half-year contract with Lierse S.K. in the Belgian Second Division.
 In the summer of 2010, he moved back to Burundi to play for Fantastique Bujumbura.

 In January 2013, he joined Sudanese club Al-Merrikh SC.

 On 31 January 2014, he joined Albanian club KF Tirana.
 He made his debut for Tirana on 7 February in a 1–0 win against rivals KF Partizani.
 Nine days later, he scored his first goal in Albania in another 1–0 win against Bylis Ballsh.
 On 2 March 2014, he scored his second goal for Tirana in a 1–1 against KF Flamurtari Vlora in Stadiumi Flamurtari.

 In June 2015, he joined Angolan club C.D.
 Primeiro de Agosto.
 He was released, along with five other players, from the club at the end of the season.

 On 29 January 2016, he, along with Fuadi Ndayisenga, signed for Burundian club Vital'O F.C.

 On 27 July 2016, he joined Qatari club Al-Mesaimeer S.C.

 International career

-He is the captain of the Burundi national team.
+Ndikumana is the captain of the Burundi national team.